EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Simulation Results

 \subsection{Discussion}

-\textbf{Real-world applicability.} Our paper presents an efficient evasion attack that can generate practical, adversarial Android apps while taking into account the limitations that attackers face in real-world scenarios (i.e black-box setting).
-To simulate these restrictions, we have assumed that EvadeDroid has no knowledge about target malware classifiers.
-Our attack can only query malware classifiers to find out the label of Android apps.
-Furthermore, in some experiments, we have assumed that the target malware detectors only return the hard labels of Android apps in response to the queries.
-The performance of EvadeDroid that has been captured during different experiments confirms the practicality of EvadeDroid.
-For example, in a hard-label setting, EvadeDroid can efficiently bypass five popular commercial antivirus products with an average evasion rate of close to $82\%$.
+\textbf{Real-world applicability.} EvadeDroid demonstrates its ability to generate practical adversarial Android apps by considering real-world attack limitations, such as operating in \ha{ZK} settings.
+We assume that EvadeDroid has no knowledge about the target malware classifiers and can only query them to obtain the labels of Android apps.
+Additionally, in some experiments, we assume that the target malware detectors only provide hard labels in response to the queries.
+The performance of EvadeDroid in various experiments validates its practicality.
+In a hard-label setting, it efficiently evades five popular commercial antivirus products with an average evasion rate of nearly 80\%.
+Furthermore, empirical evaluations of EvadeDroid on DREBIN, Sec-SVM, ADE-MA, MaMaDroid, and Opcode-SVM result in evasion rates of 89\%, 85\%, 86\%, 95\%, and 80\%, respectively.
+The success of our attack can be attributed to our approach of directly crafting adversarial apps in the problem space rather than perturbing features in the classifier's feature space.
+From a defender's perspective, EvadeDroid can be utilized in adversarial retraining to enhance the robustness of Android malware detection against realistic evasion attacks. ~\ref{data_augmentation} includes an experiment showcasing the adversarial robustness that can be achieved with the involvement of EvadeDroid.

-Moreover, the empirical evaluation of EvadeDroid on DREBIN, Sec-SVM, MaMaDroid and ADE-MA resulted in evasion rates of $81\%$, $73\%$, $75\%$, and $79.51\%$, respectively, thus demonstrating the generality of our proposed evasion attack in successfully evading malware classifiers that either work with discrete features (DREBIN, Sec-SVM, and ADE-MA) or continuous features (MaMaDroid).
-The factor that contributed to the effectiveness of our proposed attack is the fact that we did not apply feature-space perturbation but instead, directly crafted malware apps by finding the optimal perturbations in the problem space,i.e. not in the feature space of malware classifiers.